gregvarghese24/SwiftProjects/ReadMe.md

 # Welcome to my Swift Projects Repository

-In this repository, each folder contains a small swift app/project that are able to be run on xCode.
+In this repository, each folder contains a small swift app/project that is able to be run on xCode.

 Each folder will have a summary description here: